lkoolik/lkoolik.github.io/isrm.md

 <p> <em>Last Updated: February 14, 2023 </em> </p>

 This web page provides a detailed description of how to run the ISRM Tool, built as a collaboration with UC Berkeley, University of Washington, and California's Office of Environmental Health Hazard Assessment.
 This document provides a full write-up of how to run this code pipeline on Mac OS.
 For instructions on how to run the tool in the Google Cloud, please see the instructions [here](https://docs.google.com/document/d/1aurYIaGMi6BCvQaK6cEyrb5amSAX8TXTYiB2ko2N8FU).
 The [Github repository](https://github.com/lkoolik/isrm_health_calculations/) has more information about the code details.
+Additional details about input file formatting and the control file can be found in the [Google Cloud Instruction Document](https://docs.google.com/document/d/1aurYIaGMi6BCvQaK6cEyrb5amSAX8TXTYiB2ko2N8FU).

 ---